What is an Email Chain and When Should You Use It?

 • Update: If anything has changed recently, you can change the subject line to match the current topic.

-Make sure you add people who will understand the discussion, saving you time with back and forth.
+Make sure you add people who will understand the discussion, saving you time back and forth.

 The CC Function